xebia-functional/nine-cards-backend/README.md

 #### Setting Client authentication

 In PostgreSQL, the "Client Authentication" method, used for opening a client's session, can be set differently for each user, database, or connection.
-This configuration is kepy in a file called [`pg_hba.conf`](http://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html).
+This configuration is kept in a file called [`pg_hba.conf`](http://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html).

 * In Debian-based distributions, it is located in the directory `/etc/postgresql/{version}/main/pg_hba.conf`.
 * In OSX, you can find it using the command `locate pg_hba.conf`, or following [these instructions](http://stackoverflow.com/questions/14025972/postgresql-how-to-find-pg-hba-conf-file-using-mac-os-x).